RTCovid/nyc-ppe/nyc_data/ppe/data_mapping/mappers/README.md

 Of interest is the `proc` argument, an optional function to map a string to structured data.
 Many `proc` functions are provided in `data_mapping.utils`.
 These functions properly handle collating errors to eventually display in the UI if this is widely used.

-### Gotchas
-* We can't handle formulas in excel sheets.
-If the sheet has formulas, we'll need to convert it to a CSV instead.